Mahbubur Rahman Sufil

-Mahbubur Rahman Sufil (মাহবুবুর রহমান সুফিল) is a Bangladeshi footballer who plays as a forward.
-He currently plays for Bangladesh Premier League side Mohammedan SC and the Bangladesh national team.
+Mahbubur Rahman Sufil (মাহবুবুর রহমান সুফিল) is a Bangladeshi professional footballer who plays as a forward.
+He is currently a Free agent having last played for Bangladesh Premier League club Brothers Union and the Bangladesh national team.

-He played for Arambagh KS in the Bangladesh Football Premier League.
+He began his professional league career with Arambagh KS in the Bangladesh Premier League.
 He was the captain of the club for 2017–2018 season.

 Club career

 Arambagh KS

-Sufil was the captain of Arambagh KS for the 2017–18 season.
-He led the club to its first-ever local title in its almost 60-year history, beating defending champions Chittagong Abahani in the final of the 2017–18 Independence Cup by a 2-0 margin on 10 February 2018 at the Bangabandhu National Stadium in Dhaka.
+Sufil joined Arambagh KS for the 2016 Bangladesh Premier League.
+He was the captain of the club during the 2017–18 season.
+He led the club to its first-ever local title in its almost 60-year history, beating defending champions Chittagong Abahani in the final of the 2017–18 Independence Cup by a 2–0 margin on 10 February 2018 at the Bangabandhu National Stadium in Dhaka.

 Bashundhara Kings

 Sufil joined the Bashundhara Kings from Arambagh KS on 1 July 2018.
-On 5 February 2021, Sufil scored his first goal for the club during a 2-1 victory over Chittagong Abahani Limited.
+On 5 February 2021, Sufil scored his first goal for the club during a 2–1 victory over Chittagong Abahani Limited.